M3 Total Wellness

 Mistake #3: Inadequate Hydration

-Hydration is one of the most overlooked aspects of performance.
+Hydration is one of the most overlooked aspects of athletic performance.

 Why it matters